You might ask, why would anyone choose engineered hardwood flooring when you can have the real thing for around the same price?

 The core layers of wood or plywood run opposite directions, which increases the strength and durability of engineered hardwood.
 Engineered hardwood should last as long, if not longer than solid hardwood flooring.

 A high-quality finish will also improve the durability of this product.
-If you finish these floors yourself, choose one with high ratings and apply it generously.
+If you finish these floors yourself, choose a finish with high ratings and apply it generously.

 Engineered Hardwood Flooring Reviews